cmciosu/hemp-db/docs/INFRA.md

 ## MySQL Database

 The MySQL database used to store all the data for this project is hosted on AWS RDS.
 The login for the CMCI AWS account can be obtained from Dr. Johnny Chen (CMCI).

-## Redis

-We use redis for our cache, hosted on [Upstash](https://upstash.com).
-After obtaining the credentials for the CMCI Github account from Dr. Johnny Chen (CMCI), you can log in to upstash with github.